devstream-io/website/docs/08-plugins/vault.md

 kubectl exec vault-1  -n $NAMESPACE -- vault operator unseal $VAULT_UNSEAL_KEY
 ```

-6.
+6. Verify all the pods status
 ```
 # Verify all the Vault pods are running and ready.
 kubectl get pods -n $NAMESPACE
 ```

-you will see the above command's output like this bellow, make sure all the pods are running and ready
+You will see the above command's outputs like this below.
+Make sure all the pods are running and ready.
 ```
 NAME                                 READY   STATUS    RESTARTS   AGE vault-0                              1/1     Running   0          2m29s
 vault-1                              1/1     Running   0          2m29s
 vault-2                              1/1     Running   0          2m29s
 vault-agent-injector-68dc986-bnsj2   1/1     Running   0          2m28s
 ```

-7. After the above operations, you want to use the vault to write/read secrets.
-   You need to follow the documentation of hashicorp vault.
+7. After the above operations, you want to use the Vault to write/read secrets.
+You need to follow the documentation of the hashicorp Vault.
    - https://learn.hashicorp.com/tutorials/vault/kubernetes-minikube?in=vault/kubernetes#set-a-secret-in-vault
    - https://learn.hashicorp.com/tutorials/vault/getting-started-first-secret